5th Grade – Catching Up a Struggling Reader

 • Reading at an appropriate rate (words per minute) is essential.
 When fluency is achieved, comprehension can occur.

-To calculate rate – WPM: ___words in the book divided by ___SECONDS it took to read X 60 = __WPM For example, say there are 207 words in a book.
-The child read it in 3 min.
-25 seconds, which is 205 seconds.
-207 divided by 205 is approximately 1.0 words per second x 60 = 60 WPM!
+For example, say your child read 207 words correctly.
+The child read it in 3 minutes and 25 seconds, which is 205 seconds.
+207 divided by 205 is approximately 1.0 words per second x 60 = 60 WCPM!

 This table shows approximate percentile ranks for correct words per minute at 3 points during the school year.
 The average 5th grader should read 121 words correctly per minute in the fall, 133 in the winter, and 146 in the spring.